Fixed lines in four fermion models in two dimensions: Introduction

 In \cite{hilbertbundles} the CFT was taken to be built from free fermion fields $\psi_i$ where the label $i$ runs over the spectrum of the Dirac operator on the holographic screen of the diamond, with a transverse UV cutoff determined by the finite central charge of the CFT.
 The motivation for this choice, had its roots in the Holographic Space-time formalism \cite{HST}, which was in turn based on A. Connes \cite{connes} observation that Riemannian geometry is completely determined by the Dirac operator.
 One can think of the fields $\psi_i (t,z)$ as the expansion coefficients of the solutions of a fluctuating Dirac equation (which represents a fluctuating geometry of the holographic screen) in eigenspinors of the Dirac operator on the background geometry.
 The background geometry represents the coarse-grained hydrodynamic average of the system.

 The authors of \cite{lshpss} have argued that the dynamical system on the stretched horizon of a black hole must be a fast scrambler of quantum information.
 Free fields are not fast scramblers.
-In \cite{hilbertbundles} a certain set of abelian Thirring deformations of the free fermion system above was argued to preserve conformal invariance and the central charge but act as a fast scrambler.
+Bilinears in spinors on the transverse manifold, can be used to construct p-forms of arbitrary rank.
+Since the spinors are also $1+1$ dimensional free fields, two such bilinears can also be commuting $U(1)$ currents, whose rank adds up to the dimension of the transverse holographic screen.
+Thus we can construct a conformally invariant Thirring interaction, which is formally invariant under volume preserving maps of the screen.
+This interaction does not respect distance constraints on the holoscreen and is plausibly a fast scrambler.
+The Thirring interaction is a line of fixed points passing through the free field point.

 The preservation of the central charge is a property of lines of fixed points in two dimensions.
 The purpose of the present paper is to explore whether there can be other lines of fixed points emanating from the free fermion point.
 A necessary, but not sufficient condition for this is the vanishing of the one and two-loop beta functions.
 We will explore this condition for general four-fermion interactions.